About Phil Jones

 Any hurdles that are in front of them right now, they feel more capable of being able to overcome.
 And it will fuel their productivity as opposed to drive fear into their productivity, which is what many other things content to do.

 Well thank you for the last magical dose positivity that is wonderful and I had a wonderful time talking to you.
-And, you know, this last half and I was really an enriching experience for me.
-And I’m sure it will be for our audience also.
+And, you know, this last half was really an enriching experience for me.
+And I'm sure it will be for our audience also.
 Thank you so much for your time and your energy.
 You were really energetic during the process and have a healthy and safe time ahead of you.

 Likewise.
 You stay safe out there as well.
 Keep being brilliant.
 Love to your family.
 I wish you a lot of success in the world that you're prepared to work for.
 Thank you.